 3.4.
 If you help us to facilitate participation in our programmes at your school, For Jimmy will process your name, job title, contact details and information about the school that you represent.
 We will collect this information from publicly available sources or through your enquiries.
 It is within our legitimate interest to process such information about you in order to establish a collaboration with your school and to facilitate the accessibility of our programmes to pupils.

 3.5.
 If you provide a funding opportunity to us, we may collect your name and contact details from publicly available sources or through our enquiries.
 Based on our legitimate interest, we will use information about you to consult about available grants and to apply for them.

-3.10.
-If you attend our cafés, the Café of Good Hope Ltd will collect your images which will be captured by our CCTV cameras.
+3.8.
+If you attend our premises, For Jimmy may collect your images which will be captured by our CCTV cameras.
 Based on our legitimate interest, we will retain this information for a reasonable time and use it to protect our customers, property, employees and business from any criminal and illegal activity.